quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagram_data_moved {#quic-datagramdatamoved}
 Importance: Base

-Used to indicate when QUIC Datagram Frame data (see {{!RFC9221}}) moves between the different layers (for example passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa) or between the application protocol and the actual user application on top (for example a gaming engine or media playback software).
-This helps make clear the flow of data, how long data remains in various buffers and the overheads introduced by individual layers.
+The `datagram_data_moved` event is used to indicate when QUIC Datagram Frame data (see {{!RFC9221}}) moves between the different layers.
+This helps make clear the flow of data, how long data remains in various buffers, and the overheads introduced by individual layers.

+For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.
+Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.

-For example, this helps make clear whether received data in a QUIC Datagram Frame is moved to the application protocol immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the application layer reads all Datagrams at once).
-This in turn can help identify bottlenecks or scheduling problems.
+The `datagram_data_moved` event can provide insight into whether received data in a QUIC Datagram Frame is moved to the application protocol immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the application layer reads all Datagrams at once).
+This can help identify bottlenecks, flow control issues, or scheduling problems.

 This event is only for data in QUIC Datagram Frames.
-For data in QUIC streams, see {{quic-streamdatamoved}}.
+For data in QUIC streams, see the `stream_data_moved` event defined in {{quic-streamdatamoved}}.

 Definition: